Everything We Know About Facebook’s Secret Mood-Manipulation Experiment

 This research was conducted for a single week in 2012 and none of the data used was associated with a specific person’s Facebook account.
 We do research to improve our services and to make the content people see on Facebook as relevant and engaging as possible.
 A big part of this is understanding how people respond to different types of content, whether it’s positive or negative in tone, news from friends, or information from pages they follow.
 We carefully consider what research we do and have a strong internal review process.
 There is no unnecessary collection of people’s data in connection with these research initiatives and all data is stored securely.

 And on Sunday afternoon, Adam D.I.
 Kramer, one of the study’s authors and a Facebook employee, commented on the experiment in a public Facebook post.
 “And at the end of the day, the actual impact on people in the experiment was the minimal amount to statistically detect it,” he writes.
 “Having written and designed this experiment myself, I can tell you that our goal was never to upset anyone … In hindsight, the research benefits of the paper may not have justified all of this anxiety.”

 Kramer adds that Facebook’s internal review practices have “come a long way” since 2012, when the experiment was run.

 What did the paper itself find?

-The study found that by manipulating the News Feeds displayed to 689,003 Facebook users users, it could affect the content which those users posted to Facebook.
+The study found that by manipulating the News Feeds displayed to 689,003 Facebook users, it could affect the content that those users posted to Facebook.
 More negative News Feeds led to more negative status messages, as more positive News Feeds led to positive statuses.

 As far as the study was concerned, this meant that it had shown “that emotional states can be transferred to others via emotional contagion, leading people to experience the same emotions without their awareness.”
 It touts that this emotional contagion can be achieved without “direct interaction between people” (because the unwitting subjects were only seeing each others’ News Feeds).